thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's a relational database system?

 A **relational database system**, or relational database management system (RDBMS), is a database system that's based on the relational model.
-The **relational model** is an approach to managing information in a table (i.e. relation) structure, where an entity is represented as a row and its attributes are represented as columns.
+The **relational model** is an approach to managing information in a table structure (i.e. relation), where an entity is represented as a row and its attributes are represented as columns.
 For example, here's a `movies` table that contains some movie entities.

 ```text
  id |       title        | duration | rated |   genre   | is_3d |      released_at       | score